-- The IPM Team-approved products list;
+- 1. The approved products list;

-- A log of IPM activity at the school:
+- 2. A log of IPM activity at the school;

-- Request for Notification Form for parents/legal guardians to sign if they desire a 72-hour notification of pesticide/herbicide use (except for emergencies as determined by the IPM Coordinator and an independent IPM expert).
+- 3. Request for Notification Form for parents/legal guardians to sign if they desire a 72-hour notification of pesticide/herbicide use (except for emergencies as determined by the IPM Program Coordinator).